codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-heroku.md

 ### Create the pipeline

-This pipeline will have five stages: clone, build, test, push, and release.
+This pipeline has five stages: clone, build, test, push, and release.

 {% include image.html
 lightbox="true"